 I’ve been feeling the call to write again.
 Although I’m too busy to write–aren’t we all?–I need to take some time every day to process some things in writing.
 The sporadic entries in my journal aren’t cutting it.
 So I’m back with a new look and hopefully some new insights.

 We had an amazing trip to Torrey in August–one of our best vacations ever.
-Lots of good bonding time with the kids and each other (me and Sean that is).
+Lots of good bonding time with the kids and each other.
 And we had some great hikes.
 One to Upper Calf Creek.
 I’ve decided that one day I want a vacation home in Boulder.
 Or if I can’t afford that, perhaps retire there.

 Several things going on…monthly migraines, for which I’ve started taking daily Naproxen (hoping to stave off the next attack); some disillusionment with the UUCO (perhaps I’m just burned out on board, religious education, choir, social justice, and communications committee duties); lull in my 12-step work (though I did find a sponsor this summer)–still on that 4th step inventory; indecision about Thanksgiving (Portland?
 Kayenta?
 Torrey?
 Draper?).